Christchurch City Libraries by Community Board

 Suburbs: Shirley, Dallington, Richmond, Edgeware, St Albans & Mairehau

-– the owners of The Palms Mall
+– the owners of The Palms Mall (see: * Update: 12th June 2024)

 – the wider community: Christchurch residents

-– NZ Government: relevant Ministries & Departments
+– New Zealand Government: relevant Ministries & Departments

 – Local/National Funding Organisations